Atticus88th/PrototypeRPG/README.md

 2. Hack away
 3. Submit a pull request

+I usually spend my idle hours at `#openra` on `irc.freenode.net`, feel free to contact me.

+---

 ## Help Needed

-Unfortunately with Monogame you have to create and build from a specific project for each platform.
+Unfortunately with MonoGame you have to create and build from a specific project for each platform.

-I would greatly appreciate any help to make this available for Windows and Linux.
+I would greatly appreciate any help to make this available for Linux.

+#### Next TODOs:

+1. Seamless sprite animation
+2. Basic collision

+---

 ## License